opendr-eu/opendr/docs/reference/high-resolution-pose-estimation.md

 The *HighResolutionLightweightOpenPose* class is an implementation for pose estimation in high resolution images.
 This method creates a heatmap of a resized version of the input image.
 Using this heatmap, the input image is cropped keeping the area of interest and then it is used for pose estimation.
-Since the high resolution pose estimation method is based on Lightweight OpenPose algorithm,the models that could be used have to be trained with Lightweight OpenPose tool.
+Since the high resolution pose estimation method is based on the Lightweight OpenPose algorithm, the models that can be used have to be trained with the Lightweight OpenPose tool.

 In this method there are two important variables which are responsible for the increase in speed and accuracy in high resolution images.
-These variables are the *first_pass_height* and the *second_pass_height* that the image is resized in this procedure.
+These variables are *first_pass_height* and *second_pass_height* which define how the image is resized in this procedure.

-The [HighResolutionPoseEstimationLearner](/src/opendr/perception/pose_estimation/hr_pose_estimation/HighResolutionLearner.py) class has the following public methods:
+The [HighResolutionPoseEstimationLearner](/src/opendr/perception/pose_estimation/hr_pose_estimation/high_resolution_learner.py) class has the following public methods:

 #### `HighResolutionPoseEstimationLearner` constructor
 ```python